percona/everest-doc/docs/use/db_provision.md

 7. On the **Point-in-time Recovery (PITR)** page, you can enable PITR by turning the toggle on.

 8. On the **Advanced Configurations** page, you can enable external access and database engine parameters by turning the toggle button on.
-For in-depth information, see the [configure database engine](../configure/db_engine_config.md)
+For in-depth information, see the [configure database engine](../configure/db_engine_config.md) section.

 9. On the **Monitoring** page, you can enable monitoring by turning the toggle button on and selecting the **Monitoring endpoint URL**.
-For information on adding endpoints, see [monitoring endpoints](../use/monitor_endpoints.md).
+For information on adding endpoints, see the [monitoring endpoints](../use/monitor_endpoints.md) section.

 10. Click **Create Database**.